jdrum7/MISTproject/README.md

 This query can allow managers to quickly identify which physicians did not see any patients on a particular day.
 This provides information that will be useful when they are scheduling the physicians for the upcoming weeks.
 The insights we derive from this query will help managers fine tune each physician’s schedule which is important for the overall success of the medical center.

-Query 3:

-Query 3 lists all physicians and the total number of visits they have conducted.
+Query 3: lists all physicians and the total number of visits they have conducted.
 <img width="630" alt="Screen Shot 2023-11-03 at 6 11 45 PM" src="https://github.com/aanjum2003/healthcare/assets/148798153/8fdfffd0-27b5-4174-af75-bc1e1aca48a8">

 This query allows managers to monitor physician progress and could be used for Employee of the Week purposes.
 This would also enable managers to assess the productivity and contributions to patient care of the physicians.By tracking how frequently physicians have patient visits and identifying any underperformance and potential discrepancies.

-Query 4:

-Query 4 calculates the average price of equipment in each room.
+Query 4: calculates the average price of equipment in each room.
 <img width="642" alt="Screen Shot 2023-11-03 at 6 13 05 PM" src="https://github.com/aanjum2003/healthcare/assets/148798153/212ea5d4-1780-4426-9b7a-8c85d48b810d">

 Query 4 allows the clinic managers to see which rooms they have invested the most money into for equipment, and which rooms they have invested the least in.
 It gives an idea of which rooms could use further investment in equipment in order to improve the care and treatment for patients.

-Query 5:

-Query 5 lists the patients with a total billing amount exceeding 3000 dollars.
+Query 5: lists the patients with a total billing amount exceeding 3000 dollars.
 <img width="631" alt="Screen Shot 2023-11-03 at 6 14 01 PM" src="https://github.com/aanjum2003/healthcare/assets/148798153/d55154b9-c732-4ed7-aff8-6a9a0a8b7074">

 This query enables clinic managers to find which patients have spent over $3,000 total over all of their visits.
 The clinic policy is that once a patient has been billed over $3,000 they have the option to enroll in the clinic’s payment plan to pay on a monthly basis.
 This is designed for patients with frequent visits.

-Query 6:

-Query 6 lists the patient names and the number of visits they have whose status is not ‘Canceled’.
+Query 6: lists the patient names and the number of visits they have whose status is not ‘Canceled’.
 <img width="642" alt="Screen Shot 2023-11-03 at 6 19 22 PM" src="https://github.com/aanjum2003/healthcare/assets/148798153/99947372-4c46-4d2a-bbef-6803be1f29db">

 Query 6 permits clinic managers to identify the number of visits a patient has scheduled and actually attended.
 Canceled appointments are frequent occurrences for clinics.
 Therefore it is important for managers to have the ability to omit them when finding the number of appointments a patient has had.

-Query 7:

-Query 7 displays the name (last name and first name concatenated) of the physician and the amount of billing he has generated.
+Query 7: displays the name (last name and first name concatenated) of the physician and the amount of billing he has generated.
 Order results in a descending value of dollars’ worth of billing.

 <img width="660" alt="Screen Shot 2023-11-03 at 6 17 23 PM" src="https://github.com/aanjum2003/healthcare/assets/148798153/d6e8b1ed-f425-4c66-b385-c8a1554eec18">